zvada/technology/docs/policy/container-release.md

 ### Cleanup  ###

-The OSG removes images based on the [Docker Hub image retention policy](https://www.docker.com/pricing/retentionfaq).
+The OSG will keep images based on the [Docker Hub image retention policy](https://www.docker.com/pricing/retentionfaq).
 In summary, container images that have not been pulled or updated in 6 months will be removed.